Lnuwey

 Answering TRC Call to Action 50, and bringing a regional focus to established practice models, the Wiguom will be an impact oriented forum for recovering knowledge and developing strategies to support Indigenous communities as they exercise their right to self determination.
 Specifically, the Wiguom will:

-5. Establish and maintain a body of practical public educational resources to support Indigenous governments and organizations in achieving their objectives and to assist Canadian governments, businesses and the general public as they seek to better understand and incorporate Indigenous perspectives.
+Establish and maintain a body of practical public educational resources to support Indigenous governments and organizations in achieving their objectives and to assist Canadian governments, businesses and the general public as they seek to understand better and incorporate Indigenous perspectives.

 To learn more about the design of our logo, click here.